Scam centers in Cambodia: Effect of the COVID-19 pandemic

 Historically concentrated in the casino sector, criminal networks operating in Cambodia were severely impacted by the 2019 adoption of a law tightening gambling regulations—specifically banning online gambling—and the COVID-19 pandemic, which led to a sharp decline in tourism, especially from China.
 Faced with economic losses, crime organizations involved in the Cambodian casino industry began collaborating with long-standing human trafficking networks in the country and gradually shifted their operations to online scams and the exploitation of forced labor.
+Following Cambodia's 2019 ban on online gambling, casino and hotel revenues in casino towns declined and scam operations expanded as an alternative revenue stream.
+During the COVID-19 pandemic, travel restrictions and the departure of many voluntary scam workers were associated with increased reliance on trafficked foreign nationals to staff scam compounds, including in repurposed casino- and hotel-linked facilities.

 From 2021, several Cambodian establishments previously linked to online gambling—such as casinos and hotels (including some in major urban centers), were converted into online scam compounds.
 That same year, videos filmed inside some scam compounds showing employees subjected to physical abuse and torture were made public, drawing international media attention and concern.
+It's been argued that the pandemic-era shock to key sectors of Cambodia's economy increased the perceived value of rapid, high-liquidity revenue streams for elite patronage networks, and that this coincided with a period of political consolidation and succession politics in which access to capital was viewed as strategically important.